Last Updated on November 1, 2023 by Sorin Petroj

 - Class 7 – Legs impaired very severely or playing arm moderately-to-severely impaired or legs and playing arm both impaired but less severe than Class 6

-- Class 8 – Legs or playing arm moderately impaired or moderate hemiplegia, cerebral palsy or diplegia with playing arm
+- 8 – Legs or playing arm moderately impaired or moderate hemiplegia, cerebral palsy, or diplegia with playing arm

 Para Table Tennis Equipment Stats

-The ITTF sets certain parameters governing fair play of the sport.
+The International Table Tennis Federation ITTF sets certain parameters governing the fair play of the sport.

 - The net is 6″ high (15.25cm.)

-- The table construction should contain no obstacle that could keep a player in a wheelchair from being able to fully access the table’s playing surface or avoid threat of injury.
+- Table construction should contain no obstacle that could keep a player in a wheelchair from being able to fully access the table’s playing surface or avoid the threat of injury.

 - The ball used in the game is 40mm in diameter and weighs 2.7g.

-- Players use a laminated wooden paddle or “racket” with ITTF-approved rubber covering each side.
+- Players use a laminated wooden ping pong paddle or “racket” with ITTF-approved rubber covering each side.

 Para Table Tennis Tournaments Across the World